-(1) Based on actual results through March 31, 2004 and estimates for the remainder of the fiscal year.
+(1) Based on actual results through December 31, 2004 and estimates for the remainder of the fiscal year.

-The Current Expenses (excluding fuel oil and purchased power) projections assume an annual growth of 2%.
-Includes debt service requirements for (i) the outstanding Power Revenue Bonds (including the Bonds, but excluding the Bonds).
+(2) The Current Expenses (excluding fuel oil and purchased power) projections assume an annual growth of 2%.

-B) Includes debt service requirements for (i) the outstanding Power Revenue Bonds (including the Bonds, but excluding the Refunded Bonds), and (ii) expected Power Revenue Bond issues, all at an assumed interest rate of 6% (\$515.5 million in fiscal year 2006, \$463.9 million in fiscal year 2007, and \$489.7 million in fiscal year 2008) (no repayments of principal of these issues are assumed until after fiscal year 2005).
+Includes debt service requirements for (i) the outstanding Power Revenue Bonds (including the Bonds and the Series QQ Bonds, but excluding the Refunded Bonds and the Power Revenue Bonds to be refunded from the proceeds of the Series QQ Bonds), and (ii) expected Power Revenue Bond issues, all at an assumed interest rate of 6% (\$463.9 million in fiscal year 2007, and \$489.7 million in fiscal year 2008) (no repayments of principal of these issues are assumed until after fiscal year 2005).